digital-societies-institute/digital-societies-institute/digital-communities.md

 ---
-title: Why Digital Communities Matter
+title: Why Digital Matter
 layout: page
-description: Why Digital Communities Matter
+description: Why Digital Matter
 bodyClass: page-about
 ---

 **Digital communities are the new frontier for social interaction.**
 They are the place where people come together to express their creativity, collaborate on projects, and build relationships.